firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://antispam.imp.ch/wormlist).

-The last time downloaded was found to be dated: Thu Jun 11 23:20:04 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 00:20:04 UTC 2015.

 The ipset `iw_wormlist` has **35** entries, **35** unique IPs.